-Spider Vein Removal treatment is a nonablative and minimally- or non-invasive treatment that rejuvenates your skin using either injections called sclerotherapy, or the remarkable technology of Intense Pulsed Light (IPL).
+Spider Vein Removal treatment is a nonablative and minimally- or non-invasive treatment that rejuvenates your skin using either injections called sclerotherapy, or the remarkable technology of Intense Pulsed Light (IPL), or the Naturalase Laser.

 What is IPL Spider Vein Removal?

 - IPL spider vein removal can improve the signs of sun damage, rosacea, and red spots on the face, hands and body.
 It has also been used to reduce the appearance small blood vessels most often seen on cheeks, chin, and around the nose.